What is Intuitive Eating? (And Why It’s Not a Free-For-All)

 The process of intuitive eating allows you to have all of these things again.
 In fact, the reason you had them at one time was that you were eating intuitively, you were born that way!

-It gives you a way out of the diet cycle—and a way back to yourself.
+It gives you a way out of diet culture—and a way back to that internal knowing you were born with.

 And yes—you can manage your weight more naturally and gently, without fearing that a holiday meal will throw everything off.